ubiquitypress/rua/README.md

 	$ pip install -r requirements.txt

 This will install a small number of requirements including Django.

-By default the program uses SQLite in development but for production it's recommended you make use of MySQL or Postgresql.
+Symlink the settings module you require.
+In development, this will be:

+	$ ln -s dev_settings.py src/core/settings.py

+These settings assume a `root` user with the password `root` and a database called `rua`.
+To create this database:

+	$ mysql -u root -p -e "CREATE DATABASE rua;"

 Sync and migrate the SQLite DB (from the src folder):

-	$ python manage.py syncdb
+	$ python src/manage.py syncdb
-	$ python manage.py migrate
+	$ python src/manage.py migrate

 We have a few required database settings so you need to import some data: